 Because people are unique and have diverse backgrounds, needs and concerns, I work in a person-centred and pluralistic way, incorporating different theories into my practice in order to meet the needs of each client.
 I understand that when life get hard, and everything seems to be an uphill struggle, it can be difficult to take the first step forward.
 I know from my own experience that even choosing the right person to talk to can feel difficult and counselling can seem a daunting prospect.

 If you choose to undertake counselling with me, you will have a safe and confidential space in which to explore your issues and find solutions, develop coping strategies and make positive changes.
-As a member of the British Association of Counsellors and Psychotherapists (BACP) and the National Counselling Society (NCS), I work within its ethical guidelines, which include regular supervision and professional development training.
+As a member of both the British Association of Counsellors and Psychotherapists (BACP) and the National Counselling Society (NCS), I work within their ethical guidelines, which include regular supervision and professional development training.
 My confidentiality policy and privacy statement can both be found online.

 As a writing for wellbeing practitioner, I am also a member of Lapidus, the membership body for creative writing for therapeutic purposes and active in the activities they run for their members.

 I currently work online via zoom and other digital platforms from my therapy room in Henbury directly opposite Blaise Castle Estate.